- 6 Things You Can Do Today To Improve Your SAT/ACT Score - January 11, 2018

 More generally, an elevator pitch is a brief speech on the important, impressive, and memorable aspects of your academic and professional career.
-It highlights your most impressive and relevant past experiences, your main interests, and your short- and long- term goals.
+It highlights your most impressive and relevant past experiences, your main interests, and your short- and long-term goals.
 Not sure how to set smart goals for yourself in high school?
-See Doubt Discouragement, and Setting Appropriate Goals in High School.
+See our post Doubt Discouragement, and Setting Appropriate Goals in High School.

 An elevator pitch is extremely useful to have on hand if you ever find yourself needing to give a summary of yourself with limited time or space.
 In fact, there are many situations you may encounter in which that will definitely be the case.